 For Program Structure, the Schedule and transitions item includes additional considerations for an effective and appropriate daily schedule.
-Considerations for children with disabilities are captured in other items but there is no longer a separate item.
+Considerations for children with disabilities are captured in other items but are no longer a separate item.
 Write down ways the space and arrangement foster learning and growth.

-How do furnishings in the classroom support children's development and independence?
+How do furnishings in the environment support children's development and independence?